youknowone/ring/README.rst

 Let's concentrate on code, not about storages.

-Ring shows a way to control cache in point of view of code - not about strages.
+Ring shows a way to control cache in point of view of code - not about storages.
-Ring's decorator is convinient but also keeping fluency for general scenarios.
+Ring's decorator is convenient but also keeping fluency for general scenarios.

 :mod:`asyncio` support!